 "This project was not going to have any direct financial benefit to any single business entity -- and the business community wanted to move forward with it because it knew it had a broader role to play in the development of this town."

 Added Glendening: "Public money is a catalyst only.
 The fact that the private sector was there, strongly telling us that they would use our catalyst to put up their own capital, made this project work.
 They lived up to their word."

-"Everyone is a part of it," said Riley, now a vice president at M&T Bank Corp.
+"Everyone is a part of it," Riley, now a vice president at M&T; Bank Corp.
 "It's not just the business community, not just the city, the state, the county or the philanthropic community -- or tax credits.
 It all worked, and the Hippodrome will be incredible for the economic development of the city and for improving the quality of life in the community."